munificent/craftinginterpreters/book/strings.md

 <aside name="free">

-Pushing freeing memory through `reallocate()` might seem perverse.
+Using `reallocate()` to free memory might seem pointless.
 Why not just call `free()`?
-When we do get to adding a GC, this will help the VM keep track of how much memory is still being used.
-Since all allocation and freeing goes through `reallocate()`, it's easy to keep a running count of the number of bytes of memory currently in use.
+Later, this will help the VM track how much memory is still being used.
+If all allocation and freeing goes through `reallocate()`, it's easy to keep a running count of the number of bytes of allocated memory.

 </aside>